hanabi/hanabi.github.io/misc/BGA.md

 ### Chop Moves - Added

 * On BGA, there are certain situations where you save a card in your hand permanently, even though it is not clued.
 * In my group, we give this move a name - the *Chop Move*.
-We think of the *Chop Move* like an an invisible clue that is applied to the chop card.
+We think of the *Chop Move* like an invisible clue that is applied to the chop card.
 * *Chop Moved* cards are permanent - you should never discard them, similar to how you would never normally discard a card that already has a clue on it.
 * There are several ways to initiate a *Chop Move*, some of which are detailed below.